Are you an advisor? Go to Unbiased Pro

 If you qualify, you will receive monthly retirement pay immediately after retirement and for the duration of your lifetime.

-When it comes to taxes and tax distribution, there are also a few differences between regular retirement and medical retirement to consider.
+There are also a few differences between regular retirement and medical retirement to consider when it comes to taxes and tax distributions.

-In order to prepare for retirement, most people set up a retirement fund to cushion them once retirement age comes around.
-But if you suddenly fall ill or become injured, you may need to withdraw from that fund earlier than expected, which can be tricky to manage long-term.
+In order to prepare for retirement, most people set up a retirement fund to cover their expenses once retirement age comes around.
+But if you’re suddenly sick or injured, you may need to withdraw from that fund earlier than expected, which can be tricky to manage long-term.

 For this reason, the IRS grants medical retirees some tax leeway.
-Medical retirees do not incur the 10% tax penalty associated with making early retirement withdrawals.
+Medical retirees do not incur the 10% tax penalty levied for making early retirement withdrawals.

 Seek financial advice for a better understanding of medical retirement